 The research was published today in Monthly Notices of the Royal Astronomical Society, one of the world’s leading astronomy journals.

-International Centre for Radio Astronomy Research (ICRAR) astrophysicist Professor Lister Staveley-Smith said cosmic rays are very energetic charged particles that interact with magnetic fields to create radiation we can see with radio telescopes.
+International Center for Radio Astronomy Research (ICRAR) astrophysicist Professor Lister Staveley-Smith said cosmic rays are very energetic charged particles that interact with magnetic fields to create radiation we can see with radio telescopes.

 “These cosmic rays actually originate in supernova remnants—remnants from stars that exploded a long time ago,” he said.